swarnava-96/Face-and-Eyes-Detection-from-webcam/README.md

 # Live-Face-and-Eyes-Detection

-### Goal: The goal of this project is to detect face and eyes from live webcam using OpenCV and Haarcascade classifier.
+### Goal: The goal of this project is to detect face and eyes from live webcam using OpenCV and Haar Cascade classifier.

 ### Brief Description:
-I have used OpenCV and Haarcascade classifier in this project.
+I have used OpenCV and Haar Cascade classifier in this project.

 So, what is Haar Cascade?